 - 4 tablespoons golden syrup

-- 30g fresh ginger, peeled and finely sliced
+- 30g fresh root ginger, peeled and thinly sliced

 - 1 cinnamon stick